immers-space/immers-client/README.md

 ## State of this library

-This library is under active development, the current functionality allows users to login and see a live count of how many of their friends are online.
+This library is under active development, the current functionality allows users to login to destinations and see a live count of how many of their friends are online.
 You will be able to access their profile to get display name and preferred avatar (image and gltf).
-Additional features like metaverse-wide chat and collectible avatars are available in the low-level APIs but not yet integrated into the high-level APIs or the `<immers-hud>` GUI
+Additional features like metaverse-wide chat and collectible avatars are available in the low-level APIs but not yet integrated into the high-level APIs or the `<immers-hud>` GUI.
+High-level APIs are [well-documented](https://immers-space.github.io/immers-client), but some documentation is incomplete in the low-level APIs.

+### Compatibility

+For login on destination-only sites, users' home Immer must be running Immers Server v1.3.1 or later